 While the Frumm are slow to colonize, they are excellent explorers.
 They seem to enjoy the process of exploration and interacting with strange cultures.
 Frumm ships have roved this area of the galaxy for almost 100,000 years.
 The Frumm are a quiet, ethical species; if somewhat smug and standoffish.
 Unfortunately, Frumm ethics and Confederation ethics often clash.
 For example, the Confederation has a policy of non-interference in non-star-travelling cultures to allow them to take their own path — even if that path leads to the primitive culture’s self-destruction.
 The Frumm consider this policy highly immoral.
 One of the basic tenets of Frumm society is that if one able to act to save another, one is (almost) always obligated to do so.

 To the Frumm, the Confederation is a childish society that has not yet grown up enough to realize it has a responsibility towards others.
-The Frumm therefore do not recognize the Imperial government.
+The Frumm therefore do not recognize the Confederation government.
 When forced by circumstance of their location to deal with the Confederation, they treat its representatives like the children they believe them to be.
-While the Frumm will not normally interfere with the Confederation, they will not tolerate any Imperial interference with their own activities even if such activities should violate Imperial law.
-The Frumm have always responded firmly but non-violently to any Imperials attempts to force the Frumm to heed Imperial law while operating in the space claimed by the Confederation.
+While the Frumm will not normally interfere with the Confederation, they will not tolerate any Confederation interference with their own activities even if such activities should violate confederation law.
+The Frumm have always responded firmly but non-violently to any Confederation attempts to force the Frumm to heed Confederation law while operating in the space claimed by the Confederation.
 As the Confederation has seen a single Frumm cruiser easily destroy a small Bren fleet (generally in retaliation for Bren destruction of a crippled small Frumm trading or exploration vessel) on several occasions, the Confederation is always very careful when “Frumm situations” arise.
 The Frumm opinion of the Bren appears to be “juvenile delinquents” with whom one must be willing to use a firm hand when they get out of hand.
 The Bren consider the Frumm to be spawn of the Destroyer, of course.

 Jorchim is the Prithii name for the species normally referred to as the Forerunners or the Ancients: a powerful species that explored and seeded life throughout the galaxy almost a billion standard years ago then mysteriously disappeared.
 According to the Prithii — whose tremendous lifespans have the Forerunner seeding occurring only thirteen Prithii generations ago — the Jorchim were extra-galactic in origin and claimed to have been responsible for creating much of the cold life in the universe.
 The Prithii claim the Jorchim fled when they discovered that the universe had been invaded by a great evil that had somehow survived from a prior cycle of the universe.
 The Prithii are either unable or unwilling to explain in greater detail.
 Many of the Confederation’s scholars believe that the Prithii are simply playing a joke on “cold life” with these stories.
 The Bren consider the Jorchim to be the demon-followers of the Destroyer.